Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 - Pay the full amount of the invoice;

-- Instruct your bank to use a charger bearer code SHAR (shared costs) if the payment is made in a EURO value amount.
+- Instruct your bank to use a charger bearer code SHAR (shared costs) if the payment is as a SEPA payment, and a charger bearer code OUR for SWIFT/ international payments.

 - If you discover a mistake after your payment has been made, please immediately contact ECHA using the ECHA Helpdesk webform available at http://echa.europa.eu/contact.